Hayim Nahman Bialik: Biography

 Hayim Nahman Bialik was born in Radi, Volhynia Governorate in the Russian Empire to Itzik Yosef Bialik, a wood merchant from Zhytomyr, and his wife, Dinah Priveh.
-He had an older brother Sheftel (born in 1862) and two sisters Chenya-Ides (born in 1871) and Blyuma (born in 1875).
+He had an older brother, Sheftel (born in 1862), and two sisters, Chenya-Ides (born in 1871) and Bluma (born in 1875).
 When Bialik was 8 years old, his father died.
 His mother took him to Zhytomyr to live with his Orthodox grandfather, Yankl-Moishe Bialik.
-Bialik would not see his mother for over twenty years, when he brought her to Odessa to live with him.
+Bialik did not see his mother for over twenty years, until he brought her to Odessa to live with him.

 In Zhytomyr, Bialik explored European literature alongside the traditional Jewish religious education he received.
 At the age of 15, he convinced his grandfather to send him to the Volozhin Yeshiva in Vilna Governorate to study under Naftali Zvi Yehuda Berlin, where he hoped he could continue his Jewish schooling while expanding his knowledge of European literature.
-There, Bialik encountered the Haskala or Jewish Enlightenment movement and, as a result, drifted away from yeshiva life (religious life).
+There, Bialik encountered the Haskala (Jewish Enlightenment) movement and drifted away from yeshiva life (religious life).
 A story in the biography of Chaim Soloveitchik cites an anonymous student, presumably Bialik himself, being expelled from the Yeshiva for involvement in the Haskala movement.
 As Rabbi Chaim was escorting him out, Bialik asked, "Why?"
 In response, the rabbi said he had spent the time convincing Bialik not to use his writing talents against the yeshiva world.
 Poems such as HaMatmid ("The Talmud student"), written in 1898, reflect Bialik's great ambivalence toward that way of life: on the one hand, admiration for the dedication and devotion of the yeshiva students to their studies; on the other, a disdain for their narrow world.